 This recipe for Southern style Double Cheddar Macaroni and Cheese is for the mac and cheese fans at your dinner table.
 Double-up on the cheddar and it becomes this double cheddar extravaganza.

+This easy macaroni and cheese recipe is family and friends approved.
 I love entertaining friends and family and made this macaroni and cheese recently for friends that were visiting.
-I served this alongside saucy baby back ribs, root beer baked beans and festive layered Southwestern cornbread salad making it a dowhome feast fit for a king.
+I served this alongside saucy baby back ribs, root beer baked beans and festive layered Southwestern cornbread salad making it a downhome feast fit for a king.
 To me, there's nothing like good conversation and a delicious meal shared with friends and comfort food is always a winning choice for dinner.

 Disclosure ~ If a purchase is made using one of the affiliate links on this website we may earn a small commission at no additional cost to you.
 Thank you!